How I Clean My Home Without Harsh Chemicals

 To unclog drains, pour ¾ cup baking soda and ½ cup vinegar.
 Plug the drain and let the fizzing mixture work for 30 minutes before flushing with boiling water.

-Wash shower curtains in the machine with eco-friendly detergent and a cup of vinegar.
-To prevent mold, ensure good ventilation and let the curtain dry after use.
-Mop floors by dissolving 1 cup of baking soda in a bucket of warm water with a squeeze of lemon.
+Wash shower curtains in the machine with detergent and a cup of vinegar.
+To prevent mold, make sure you have good ventilation, and let the curtain dry after use.
+Mop floors by dissolving 1 cup of baking soda in a bucket of warm water with a squeeze of lemon if you don’t have Branch Basics.

 Living Room